 She doesn’t worry about what car she drives.
 Though her current car is now a toddler, Becky drove the same minivan for 19 years.
 Previous to the minivan she drove a compact hatchback for 14 years.
 Why?
 “Because it just seems wasteful to get rid of a car that still works.
 And, really, think of what the money from those car payments can buy.”

 She likes to explore – across town, the country, or the world – new places, ideas and cultures.
-Becky takes every travel journey at least 3 times.
+Becky takes every travel journey at least 4 times.
 First, in her mind while researching and planning.
 Second, during the actual travel experiences.
 Third, while journaling at the end of each day during the trip.
-And, fourth while sorting through photographs and journal entries to create a personal memoir book.
-If she grows too old to remember, she hopes her children or grandchildren will read the travel memoirs to her.
+And, fourth while sorting through photographs and journal entries to create a personal memoir book of the trip.
+If she grows too old to remember, Becky hopes her children or grandchildren will read the travel memoirs to her.
 “Some entries will make them smile, others may make them blush.
 All are true memories.”

-Often found behind the camera, Becky loves digital automatic cameras with deep optical zoom that fit in her pockets.
-She finds that a camera helps her focus on details, she might otherwise miss.”
+An introvert, she is often found behind a camera.
+Becky loves digital automatics with deep optical zoom that fits snugly in her pocket.
+“A camera helps me focus on details, I might otherwise miss.”
 Looking at life as though it’s through a camera’s eye helps her “see” better when writing, too.

-Becky remains loyal to her tiny point and shoot, taking over 3000 photos with her 20X optical zoom, compact digital camera during her latest trip.
-The display feature fizzled after her first few days traveling — yes, that means her camera was broken and all shots were unable to be accessed and viewed.
-So, Becky took over 2500 photos on the hope of accessing them when she returned.
-She thought it was freeing, almost the feel of film, without the space limitations.
+Becky remains loyal to her tiny point and shoot, taking over 3000 photos with her 20X optical zoom, compact digital camera during her latest adventure trip.
+The camera’s display fizzled after her first few days traveling — yes, that means her camera was broken and all shots were unable to be accessed and viewed.
+So, Becky took over 2,500 photos on the hope of accessing them when she returned.
+“It was freeing, almost the feel of film, without the space limitations.”